Why Security Clearance Cases Cannot Be Handled by One Lawyer

 -

-prosecuted courts-martial
+prosecuted and defended courts-martial

 -